A Solid Foundation:

 Blue Ridge Habitat for Humanity is part of a global, nonprofit housing organization focused on building and rehabilitating homes, communities, and hope.
-As a non-profit housing agency, BRHFH is grateful that businesses, civic organizations, churches, and individuals understand the value of, and need for, affordable housing.
-This is the reason for BRHFH’s continued growth over the last 20 years.
+As a non-profit community housing development organization, BRHFH is grateful that businesses, civic organizations, churches, and individuals understand the value of, and need for, affordable housing.
+This is the reason for BRHFH’s continued growth over the last 25 years.
 We believe everyone deserves a decent and safe place to live.

-Winchester ReStore is a home improvement outlet center that sells new and used building supplies, furniture, and home décor at discount prices.
+Winchester ReStore is a home goods store supported by local donations that sells new and used building supplies, furniture, and home décor at discount prices.
 Proceeds benefit Blue Ridge Habitat for Humanity.
 It is open to the public Tuesday - Friday: 10 AM - 4 PM / Saturday: 9 AM - 3 PM.

 Blue Ridge Habitat for Humanity transforms lives and community by creating affordable housing opportunities for those who qualify, providing critical home repairs to local homeowners, and organizing community outreach projects which impact our geographical service area which includes the City of Winchester and the counties of Clarke, Frederick and Shenandoah.